abbodi1406/offlineinsiderenroll/readme.md

 to the Windows Insider Program on machines not signed in with Microsoft Account.

 This script is compatible only with Windows 11 or Windows 10 version 1809 and later.

+### NOTE: Canary Channel is available on Windows 11 or Windows 10 version 2004 and later.

 ## Usage